 But, some recipes just taste so much better when you cook them seasonally!
 And game season generally starts in September here in the UK.
 Just one of the many reasons I love autumn!

 Having grown up in Singapore, the whole seasonal cooking thing still gets me very excited!
-Even after a quarter of a century in the UK!
+Even after more than a quarter of a century in the UK!

 Following close on the heel of summer time and autumnal fruit and vegetable preserving, is potting, a totally different type of preserving, and in this instance, meat.